Kitura/Swift-Kuery-ORM/README.md

 You can change this behaviour by overriding the default value of the property `dateEncodingStrategy`.
 The dateEncodingStrategy will apply to all Date properties on your Model.

-The example below declares a model which will have its Date properties endowed and decoded as a timestamp”
+The example below defines a model which will have its Date properties encoded and decoded as a timestamp”

 ```swift